Group history

 2014

-Kering creates the high-end eyewear entity Kering Eyewear.
+Kering creates the luxury eyewear entity Kering Eyewear.
 The Group will manage the design, development, and distribution of Eyewear collections for Gucci, Cartier, Saint Laurent, Balenciaga, Bottega Veneta, Alexander McQueen, Stella McCartney, Alaïa, Courrèges, Montblanc, Brioni, Boucheron, Pomellato, and Puma.

 timeline-group-image-28.jpg